Amy Horrocks: Death

-Death

-Amy died on 4 December 1919 in Paris.
+Horrocks died on 4 December 1919 in Paris and was cremated and initially buried in Cimetière Du Père-Lachaise.
+Her husband Nico died in 1943 and Amy's ashes were transferred to his resting place at Barbizon, near the Fontainebleau Forest.
 She is recorded as a Deceased Fellow (under her married name) in the 1929/30 Prospectus for the Royal Academy of Music and Nico as a Subscribing Member.
-An obituary in The Etude sums up her life: “Amy Elsie [sic] Horrocks, pianist and composer, died lately in Paris.
+An obituary in The Etude sums up her life: "Amy Elsie [sic] Horrocks, pianist and composer, died lately in Paris.
 She was born in Brazil, of English parentage.
 She composed numerous songs, as well as compositions in larger form.
-Undine, an orchestral tone-poem, had performance at Queen’s Hall, London, with success.
-Her most famous song was The Bird and the Rose”.
+Undine, an orchestral tone-poem, had performance at Queen's Hall, London, with success.
+Her most famous song was The Bird and the Rose".

-Nigel Burton writing in Sadie (1994), also makes the mistake of saying that Amy returned to Brazil and summarises Amy’s musical career: “Horrocks’s work suffer from a lack of musical substance, though her miniatures have a certain delicate charm.
+Nigel Burton summarises her musical career: "Horrocks's work suffer from a lack of musical substance, though her miniatures have a certain delicate charm.
 Her piano writing is usually derived from the style of Adolf Henselt and Anton Rubinstein; in larger works, however (such as the Cello Sonata and the Eight Variations op.
 11 for piano quartet), of the texture is reminiscent of Brahms.
 She relied heavily on her rhythmic facility and was over-fond of canons.
-Her most successful piece is the experimental narrative scena with piano trio, The Lady of Shalott.”
+Her most successful piece is the experimental narrative scena with piano trio, The Lady of Shalott."

-Posthumous performances

-Amy’s work continues to be performed after her death.
-The Royal Academy of Music celebrates its centenary in 1922 and featured two of her songs prompting the Monthly Musical Record to recommend her song, Tragedy: “Miss Horrocks’ music is graceful and melodious.
-The most sensitive person need not hesitate to invest threepence in a copy”.
-Later in 1922, ‘The Lady of Shalott’ is performed in Wallingford and again in Forest Hill, London in 1925.
-Amy’s Christmas Carol is one of the performance pieces in a Scottish musical festival, although there is only one entrant.
-The Yorkshire Post reports another performance of The Lady of Shalott in Harrogate in 1929 and the piece also features in a concert in Orpington in 1938 and Eastbourne in 1940.
-Her cello pieces Irish Melody and Country Dance feature in another music festival in Somerset in 1934.
-The Bird and the Rose is performed in Chester in 1942.
+Horrocks's work continued to be performed for some years after her death.
+The Royal Academy of Music celebrated its centenary in 1922 with two of her songs.
+Performances continued around Britain.

 Recorded and published works

-Amy composed music for orchestra, chamber ensemble, choral and solo voice.
+Horrocks composed music for orchestra, chamber ensemble, choral and solo voice.
 The Bird and the Rose was recorded on a 78 record (Victrola (64751) by Herbert Witherspoon in 1917.
-Some of her other works have been recorded and issued on CD, including:
+Some of her other works have been issued on CD, including: